-Quercetin is one of the most commonly found phytochemicals in foods consumed daily.
+Quercetin helps In cancer treatment as Quercetin is one of the most commonly found phytochemicals in foods consumed daily.
 This polyphenol compound can be found widely in nuts, teas, vegetables, herbs, and usually daily diets.
 Quercetin helps in preventing several types of cancers.
 Quercetin has an extended range of pharmacological applications, including antioxidant, anti-diabetic, anti-inflammatory, and anti-proliferative roles.

-Quercetin acts as the best Cancer Treatment if early Colon Cancer symptoms, Breast Cancer symptoms, Cervical Cancer symptoms are disclosed.
+Quercetin acts as the best cancer treatment if early Colon Cancer symptoms, Breast Cancer symptoms, Cervical Cancer symptoms are disclosed.
 The high capability of Quercetin in free radical scavenging and binding to transition metal ions is due to the presence of two antioxidant pharmacophores in its structure.

 Quercetin is considered necessary in treating different types of cancers due to its possible beneficial effects on human health, antiviral, anti-allergic, antiplatelet, anti-inflammatory, antitumor, and antioxidant activities have been recorded.